ARCA Menards Series East: General

 As part of NASCAR's unification of the two Camping World Series in 2003, the cars can be either a 105-inch (2,700 mm, which had been used in the former Busch Grand National East) or 110-inch (2,800 mm, which had been used in the former Winston West) wheelbase.
 Cambered/off-set rear ends are not allowed.

-Currently, the series requires the use of a Five Star bodies composite body that started in the 2015 season, currently the 2013 Chevrolet SS, Ford Fusion, or Toyota Camry.
-Since the 2007 debut of the new chassis at the Cup and 2010 debut at the second-tier level, many K&N Pro cars are old Cup or Xfinity cars.
+Currently, the series requires the use of a Five Star bodies composite body that started in the 2015 season, currently the 2013 Chevrolet SS, Ford Fusion, or Toyota Camry, as well as the Ford Mustang.
+Since the 2007 debut of the new chassis at the Cup and 2010 debut at the second-tier level, many ARCA East and West cars are former Cup or Xfinity cars.

-Teams have an option of building their own engines or they may run a specification engine, similar to what is used in many short tracks.
+Teams have an option of building their own engines or they may run a specification engine, similar to what is used at many short tracks.
 Both engines are V8, pushrod, 12:1 compression motors.
 "Built" motors are built to team specifications using any configuration of pieces as long as it still meets NASCAR specifications.
-The spec engine is built using NASCAR-Approved pieces that may be purchased from an approved supplier.
+The spec engine is built using NASCAR-approved pieces that may be purchased from an approved supplier.
 The engines may be purchased as a kit or pre-assembled.
 All of the spec pieces are individually encrypted with a barcode for verification and tracking purposes and can be checked during the inspection process with an encryption reader.
 NASCAR has a specification supplier for the series-specification engine.